-8. GETTING AROUND
+10. GETTING AROUND

-- 8.1.
-The principal means of travel within the Parish are personal motor vehicles (cars / motorcycles / etc), cycling and walking. - 8.2.
+- 10.1.
+The principal means of travel within the Parish are personal motor vehicles (cars, motorcycles, etc.), cycling and walking. - 10.2.
 There are two mainline railway stations close to the Parish, Pulborough Station approximately 5 miles away and Amberley Station approximately 2 miles away.
-A new scheme named 'The Bury & West Burton Lift Scheme' has been initiated by a group of parishioners providing a collection and drop off service to Pulborough Station. - 8.3.
+A new scheme named 'The Bury & West Burton Lift Scheme' has been initiated by a group of Parishioners providing a collection and drop off service to Pulborough Station. - 10.3.
 Whilst Bury Village is served by three bus routes (69, 71 and 73) the Parish is not considered to be well served by buses.
 The 69 travels to Worthing twice a week, the 71 to Chichester once a week, and the 73 to Pulborough goes twice a week.
-The times of the buses are extremely limited and would not be suitable for commuting at standard hours. - 8.4.
-The community minibus serves the villages of Bury and Coldwaltham and operates once a week.
-The routes vary each week and destinations include Bognor Regis, Chichester, and Littlehampton. - 8.5.
+The times of the buses are extremely limited and would not be suitable for commuting at standard hours. - 10.4.
+The community minibus operates once a week and serves the villages of Bury, Pulborough, Coldwaltham, Watersfield, and West Burton.
+The destinations vary each week and include Storrington, Chichester, Rustington, Bognor Regis and Worthing. - 10.5.
 The plan therefore seeks to improve and enhance how we can get around the Parish for the benefit of all residents.